Candy Box!

-Candy Box! is an incremental browser video game.
+Candy Box! is an incremental online text-based role-playing game that runs in web browser.
 It was developed by a 19-year-old French student using the pseudonym "aniwey" and released in April 2013.
-Candy Box! is an online text-based role-playing game and uses ASCII art in lieu of traditional artwork.
+Candy Box! uses ASCII art for the visuals.

-A sequel, Candy Box 2 was released on October 24, 2013.
+A sequel, Candy Box 2, was released on October 24, 2013.

 Gameplay

 The game revolves around candies, which players begin to receive, at a rate of one per second; however this number may increase with further gameplay.
 Gameplay appears very sparse initially, but options appear as the player performs actions.
 For example, candy can be eaten or used to purchase items.
 Players can eventually undertake quests and kill monsters in order to gain candy.
 By performing quests, the player obtains items which can be accessed in their inventory.

 Development

 Candy Box! was developed over a period of two months by independent developer "aniwey", a 19-year-old student from Caen, France.
 It was released in April 2013.